Topics on this page

 Always use an SDK that is compatible with Workload Security.

 Determine whether you need to change your scripts when Workload Security is upgraded or you upgrade your SDK to take advantage of new or improved capabilities.

 - Workload Security is upgraded: There is no need to update your SDK or change your scripts when Workload Security is upgraded.
 An SDK is compatible with the version of Workload Security that it is associated with, and with later versions.
-For example, the SDK that was released with Deep Security as a Service on March 21, 2019 is compatible with Deep Security as a Service released on August 1, 2019.
+For example, the SDK that was released with Workload Security on March 21, 2021 is compatible with Workload Security released on August 1, 2021.

 - You upgrade your SDK: You might need to make minor changes to your scripts when you upgrade the SDK that you are using.
 Scripts are not guaranteed to be 100% compatible with versions of the SDK that are later than the version with which the script was created.
 New versions of the SDK can introduce changes that break your existing scripts.
 For example, when a new version of an SDK introduces a new required method parameter, to use the new SDK your existing scripts that use that method need to include a corresponding argument.

 After you download the SDK you can discover its version.
 The version number of SDKs for Workload Security begin with 50.

 Python: Open any Python source file (*.py) from the SDK in a text editor.
 The multiline docstring at the top of the file includes the version.
 For example, the following text indicates a version of 50.0.866:

 OpenAPI spec version: 50.0.866